COVID-19 pandemic: Transmission

 The disease is mainly transmitted via the respiratory route when people inhale droplets and small airborne particles (that form an aerosol) that infected people exhale as they breathe, talk, cough, sneeze, or sing.
-Infected people are more likely to transmit COVID-19 when they are physically close.
+Infected people are more likely to transmit COVID-19 when they are physically close to other non-infected individuals.
 However, infection can occur over longer distances, particularly indoors.

 Cause

 SARS‑CoV‑2 belongs to the broad family of viruses known as coronaviruses.
 It is a positive-sense single-stranded RNA (+ssRNA) virus, with a single linear RNA segment.
 Coronaviruses infect humans, other mammals, including livestock and companion animals, and avian species.

 Human coronaviruses are capable of causing illnesses ranging from the common cold to more severe diseases such as Middle East respiratory syndrome (MERS, fatality rate ≈34%).
 SARS-CoV-2 is the seventh known coronavirus to infect people, after 229E, NL63, OC43, HKU1, MERS-CoV, and the original SARS-CoV.

 Diagnosis

-The standard methods of testing for presence of SARS-CoV-2 are nucleic acid tests, which detects the presence of viral RNA fragments.
-As these tests detect RNA but not infectious virus, its "ability to determine duration of infectivity of patients is limited."
+The standard method of testing for presence of SARS-CoV-2 is a nucleic acid test, which detects the presence of viral RNA fragments.
+As these tests detect RNA but not infectious virus, its "ability to determine duration of infectivity of patients is limited".
 The test is typically done on respiratory samples obtained by a nasopharyngeal swab; however, a nasal swab or sputum sample may also be used.
 The WHO has published several testing protocols for the disease.